 We started from Plaça de Catalunya.
 It was a busy square and rather confusing to guess which direction to go to as there were multiple roads around the square.
 My mother and I were hopeless in reading a printed map.
 Luckily my GPS was still working and it directed us to the road next to Bank de Espana to reach our first destination…

-It was a historical pub, famous as location where Picasso’s first works were exhibited.
-We thought to had drinks there, and maybe we could sense the ‘spirits’ of its famous frequent visitors in the past, Picasso and Gaudi.
-However we called it off after seeing the numbers of tourists flocked in front of the alley to the restaurant.
+It was a historical pub, famous as the location where Picasso’s first works were exhibited.
+We thought to have drinks there, and maybe we could sense the ‘spirits’ of its famous frequent visitors in the past, Picasso, and Gaudi.
+However, we called it off after seeing the numbers of tourists flocked in front of the alley to the restaurant.
 We moved on to the next visit…..

-I am a big fan of architecture photography and the churches in Europe are amazing for this.
-The results are often mixed of majestic design and spiritual feels.
-The Barcelona Cathedral is a Gothic building, built as dedication to the Barcelona’s saint patron, Santa Eulàlia.
+I am a big fan of architectural photography and the churches in Europe are amazing for this.
+The results are often mixed with majestic design and spiritual feels.
+The Barcelona Cathedral is a Gothic building, built as the dedication to the Barcelona’s saint patron, Santa Eulàlia.
 I loved the vaulted ceiling in a Gothic church, it was perfect for wide angle lens!

 A popular medieval street was right next to the Cathedral, looked like a small alley than a regular street: Carrer del Bisbe.
 We passed a small square with beautiful statues, and if you walked to the direction of Plaça Sant Jaume, you would see the famous Barcelona’s Gothic bridge that connecting Palau de la Generalitat with Casa dels Canonges.
 It was built by one of Gaudi’s students, Rubio i Bellver.